 Autonomous vehicles (AVs) represent a transformative approach to transportation, leveraging advanced sensors, artificial intelligence, and connectivity to operate without human intervention.
-These vehicles are expected to bring about new transportation use cases influenced.

-intervention.
 These vehicles are expected to bring about new transportation use cases influenced by factors such as the type of cargo, ownership models, and operational environments.
 While the potential of AVs is vast, achieving true autonomy, where no human intervention is required under any circumstances, remains a challenge.
 The integration of technologies like 5G, edge computing, and vehicle-to-everything (V2X) communication will be pivotal in realizing the full potential of AVs in the future.

-Autonomous vehicles can be much more widely interpreted to include drones (air and sea), as well as any other vehicles equipped with computer vision and AI.
-Equipping any vehicle with vision and AI-based interpretation will change not only land and air transport but also manufacturing with robots and armed conflicts.
-A fundamental aspect of AI is to build machines that can simulate humans in their operations in physical spaces - such as factories or office functionalities taking place out of new physical spaces.
+Autonomous vehicles can be much more widely interpreted to include drones (air and sea), as well as any other vehicles equipped with computer vision and Al. Equipping any vehicle with vision and Al-based interpretation will change not only land and air transport but also manufacturing with robots and armed conflicts.
+A fundamental aspect of Al is to build machines that can simulate humans in their operations in physical spaces - such as factories or office functionalities taking place out of new physical spaces.